obvios/Routing/README.md

 }
 ```

-2. Wrap your view hierarchy with a `RoutingView` that is initialized with your `Routable` enum.
+2. Wrap your view hierarchy in a `RoutingView` that is initialized with your `Routable` enum.
 It will inject a `Router` instance into your root view.
 ```swift
 import Routing